liutikas/liutikas.github.io/_posts/2022-07-26-Better-Not-Depend-On-Tasks.md

 using `flatMap` as in the example above.

-To summarize, any time you see `dependsOn` in your code, you should be eyeing it with suspicion as there are more robust ways available to write-up your tasks.
+To summarize, any time you see `dependsOn` in your code, you should be eyeing it with suspicion as there are more robust ways available to wire-up your tasks.